 Although it was painful, it was also free.
 They found one cavity and a decay in one of my teeth.
 I guess they did a great job, but I would never go back.
 I decided to wait until I got home to take care of the cavity.
 I didn’t want to go through that again.
 It was a helpless feeling knowing that all I could do was squirm, shake, and stare at the light.
 I was forced to “open wider”, “lower my chin”, and “turn left or right”.
 I hated every moment of it.

 I later heard a rumor that the dentist didn’t know any English because she was from Brazil.
 I’m unsure if that was true, but I don’t remember her telling me any other English words.
 Come to think of it, the assistant was the only person who did any real talking to me.

 Her assistant was a White inmate I’ll call Vetti.
 Vetti was a stockbroker who got five years for insider trading.
 I don’t know the process of how they hire inmates, but the medical staff figured he was smart enough to work as a dentist assistant.
 It was his job to tell me to stay calm and inform me of the procedures the doctor was doing.
 The doctor never said a word except for the words I mentioned above.

 At the time, I was thinking this wasn’t worth losing work over.
-I started to get teary eyed hours later just rethinking and journalizing the whole event.
-Oh, and my teeth would bleed when my tongue pushed against my teeth.
-Not a lot of blood, but my spit was red and you could see blood around the side of my teeth.
+I became teary eyed hours later just rethinking and journaliing the entire event.
+After the procedure, my teeth would bleed when my tongue pushed against my teeth.
+It wasn’t a lot of blood, but my spit was red and you could see blood around the side of my teeth.
 Also, my bottom gums were sore.
 When I asked Vetti a few hours later, he just told me not to worry about it.
 He tried to avoid talking to me too much.
 At first, I didn’t understand why, but later I found out that Vetti didn’t get along with Blacks because of some racist things he previously said.